xlrx/DeskHog/README.md

 ## What is DeskHog?
 DeskHog is an open-source, 3D printed, palm-sized developer toy.

 It's a toy to tinker with, adapt, and to get curious with.
-We'll be folding in a library of simple example game and apps, including a pomodoro timer and versions of Pong, Rogue, Flappy Bird.
+We'll be folding in a library of simple example games and apps, including a pomodoro timer and versions of Pong, Rogue, Flappy Bird.
 You can see PRs for these in this repo now for inspiration!

 We think that sounds like fun and, if you do too, then DeskHog is for you.

 ## OK, but what is it?

 DeskHog packs an Adafruit ESP32-S3 Reverse TFT Feather in a custom-made 3D printed case.
-It comes complete with a 240x135 color TFT display, a 10-hour battery life, WiFi, and a cute little LED do you can find it in the dark.
+It comes complete with a 240x135 color TFT display, a 10-hour battery life, WiFi, and a cute little LED so you can find it in the dark.

 A [plug-and-play DeskHog hardware kit](https://posthog.com/merch) is coming soon (so you can get everything in one box).
 In the meantime, here’s what you’ll need if you want to make DeskHog yourself right now.